s-m-t-c/cambodia_cube/README.md

-# cambodiacubenotebooks
+# cambodia_cube
-A collection of jupyter notebooks for drought assessment using the open data cube framework
+A collection of jupyter notebooks and scripts for drought assessment using the open data cube framework

 SPEI_cambodia.ipynb : Calculates SPEI and quartile date ranges